al1brn/geonodes/4d/setup.md

 ```

 A *Groups* class manages a prefix which is added to the node trees name.
-In *geonodes*, it can be then used to call a node has a python function.
+In **geonodes**, it can then be used to call a node has a python function.

 The following code shows how building and then using a utility nodes tree.